fabferri/az-pattern/02-ilb-ha-ports-2pool-nva/README.md

 [![1]][1]

 The nva1, nva2, nva3, nva4 run with linux VMs, with ip forwarding enabled.
-The replacement of NVAs with simple linux VMs is useful for to troubleshooting to verify the traffic flows rights through the NVAs.
+The replacement of NVAs with simple linux VMs is useful for to troubleshooting to verify the traffic flows pass through the NVAs.
-Internal load balancer with frontend IPs and backend pools is show above:
+The internal load balancer with frontend IPs and backend pools is show above:

 [![2][2]